14 things you’ll find in Dutch houses that make internationals go: “Wait, what?”

 11. The weirdness that is the Dutch door

-These halves function similarly to a window, as the house can be aired by opening the top half, whilst the lower half keeps the dirt and animals out.
+These halves function similarly to windows.
+The top half allows the house to be aired, while the lower half keeps dirt and animals out.

 This is pretty nifty as they’re most commonly found on farms.
 After all, you don’t want a goat to pop in and nick your boterham (sandwich)!